-Additionally, in February 2016, the Company announced an agreement in principle to form a joint venture with its long-time apparel licensee, TSI Groove & Sports Co, Ltd., ("TSI"), a premier apparel manufacturer in Japan which is expected to be finalized during the second half of 2016.
-The planned venture will be named Callaway Apparel K.K. and will include the design, manufacture, retail and distribution of Callaway branded apparel, footwear and headwear in Japan.
-Callaway will own 52% of the planned joint venture and TSI will own the remaining 48%, which will result in the consolidation of the joint venture in the Company's future results of operations.
-Management believes this partnership with TSI will allow the two Companies to jointly invest and grow the business going forward.
-The completion of the planned joint venture is subject to the negotiation of definitive agreements and closing conditions and no assurance can be provided that it will close on the terms or timing described above.
+In July 2016, the Company finalized an agreement to form a joint venture with its long-time apparel licensee, TSI Groove & Sports Co, Ltd., ("TSI"), a premier apparel manufacturer in Japan.
+The venture is named Callaway Apparel K.K. and includes the design, manufacture, and distribution of Callaway branded apparel, footwear and headwear in Japan.
+Callaway owns 52% of the joint venture and TSI owns the remaining 48%, which will result in the consolidation of the joint venture in the Company's future results of operations.
+Management believes this partnership with TSI will allow the two companies to jointly invest and grow the business going forward.

-Three-Month Periods Ended March 31, 2016 and 2015
+Three-Month Periods Ended June 30, 2016 and 2015